 It is in the vein that we recognize in the Revelation that the word, “temple” (naos) is mentioned 16 times and is exclusively for the temple in heaven.
 The temple in heaven contains the throne room and the altar.
 It is within the temple that the activities of the angels are sent out to do their commissioned work.
 The “churches” are promised to enter the temple upon death (3.12; 7.15) and there serve the Lord “day and night” (7.15).
 What is fascinating is that when the New Jerusalem finally does come down out of heaven, there is no more night (21.25; 22.8).
 More strikingly, there is no more temple, “for the Lord God Almighty and the Lamb is its temple” (21.22).
 There is no mistake in the singularity of the verb “is” (where one would expect “are” for the two subjects, the Lord God and the Lamb).
 God Himself is the temple when the New Jerusalem finally comes down out of heaven.
 This is closely followed with the removal of “the curse” (22.3).
 While the curse is to be found, the temple remains in heaven, indicating that “up there” is still “up there” and “down here” is still “down here.”
 The curse brought about a separation between the full presence of God with mankind and the temple signifies this curse.
 In the new heavens and new earth there will no more “up there” and “down here”.
 All will be one, holy dwelling.

-Since we have noticed that the 16 times the word “temple” is used, it is always used for the temple in heaven, then this has implications for 11.1 where John is told to measure the temple and its worshippers (by which we assume to mean followers of Jesus, who “worship” him in heaven, in the temple – 7.15).
+Since we have noticed that the 16 times the word “temple” is used, it is always used for the temple in heaven, then this has implications for 11.1 where John is told to measure the temple and its worshipers (by which we assume to mean followers of Jesus, who “worship” him in heaven, in the temple – 7.15).
 He is then told not the measure “the outside” for it has been given to the nations, and has been “cast out” (11.2).
 The term “outside” we have already encountered in 22.15.
 The outer courts, away from the temple in heaven, is cast out, outside, and given to the nations of the earth.
 Among these nations are those who proclaim the faith of Jesus, who wash their robes in the blood in a world entirely antagonistic to them.
 What confirms this reading is that “the temple” that John is told to measure is seen as remaining open in 11.19 of the same vision.
-The fact that he is told to measure the temple and those worshipping in it (Greek) means that is was opened.
+The fact that he is told to measure the temple and those worshiping in it (Greek) means that is was opened.
 This has further implications, but one we cannot explore at the moment.

-In conclusion, a clear picture emerges: the temple in the New Jerusalem, wherein are the throne, the ark, the worshippers, the thrones, the angels, the censors, the altar and the like are pictured as “up there” in heaven.
+In conclusion, a clear picture emerges: the temple in the New Jerusalem, wherein are the throne, the ark, the worshipers (the souls of the righteous dead, those fallen asleep in faith, the martyrs), the thrones, the angels, the censors, the altar and the like are pictured as “up there” in heaven.
 The activity of judgments occur “down here” – things are hurled “down” from “above.”
 The saints are “down here” during this time (and the dead saints are up there; 6.9) and have to “overcome” by continually washing their robes in the blood til the end of their lives.
 “This requires great patience on behalf of the saints” – which is a main theme of the book, for the turmoil of the world and its kings, people, leaders and presidents can cause a great deal of stress – not to mention the false religions, false doctrines, cultural pressures to conform to the world – and even further those who deliberately seek the death of those who hold to the testimony of Jesus – can cause many to doubt their commitment to Jesus in a world gone mad.
 But, that’s the point: when we understand whats going on down here, and what awaits for us up there, the task at hand is made brighter in a dark place.
 And, ultimately, knowing that what’s up there is promised to finally come down here, places us in the whole purpose of it all.
 Each, individual saint plays a role, has a part, is issued a task, and each part hastens together with all the parts – one, big symphony of God – the arrival of the New Jerusalem out heaven to earth – where death will be no more.